 The software company bills you, the customer, based on the number of terminals you have rather than volume or the amount of money you make.
 At first pass this sounds like a fantastic plan.
 As a matter of fact, if you could get this deal from any significant sweepstakes solution you would truly be getting a bargain.
 Unfortunately, there is always free cheese in a mousetrap!

-All three systems work perfectly well and all accomplish the same thing–paying the software company to use their product.
+All three systems work perfectly well and all accomplish the same thing–paying the software company to use their sweepstakes platform.
 If the “flat rate” plan were ever offered by a decent software provider this would be our preferred choice.
 But since this is not the case, we are only left with the billing/invoicing model and the credit-based system.
-In our professional opinion the credit-based system emerges as the intelligent solution with the most benefits for Business Owners and Distributors.
+In our professional opinion the credit-based system emerges as the intelligent solution.
+It enables simple reconciliation and accounting and offers the most benefits for business owners.